-This parameter determines the "ON" point of the pump.
+This parameter determines the 'ON' point of the pump.

-This parameter determines the "OFF" point for the pump.
+This parameter determines the 'OFF' point of the pump.

 The sixth parameter will determine the service ratio that will be used to switch the pump, when pump duty selected is a Service Ratio duty.